victorkolev/rl-dnc/README.md

 # rl-dnc
-Using memory-augmented neural architectures in reinforcement learning problems.
+Using memory-augmented neural architectures in reinforcement learning settings.
+View rl_dnc.pdf to see the latest results of our research.